Fenix0817/rover/WRITEUP.md

 - I have used image processing and computer vision techniques to do the following:
 - - Identify rock samples, obstacles and navigable terrain.
 - - Map more than 40% of the environment with atleast 60% fidelity to the ground truth
-- I have used the results of the computer vision techniques make inferences about the environment.
+- I have used the results of the computer vision techniques make inferences about the environment;
-- - These inferences help me decide what actions the rover should to navigate the environment autonomously and pick up desired samples.
+- I have used the inferences to make a decition pipeline which proposes what actions to take in order to navigate the environment autonomously and pick up desired samples.
-- - The rover has picked up 4 - 6 samples given my decision pipeline at most times I run this at the simulator
+- - The rover has picked up 4 - 6 samples in signifcantly less than 20 minutes given my decision pipeline at most times I run this at the simulator

 > I chose an 840 x 520 resolution with the graphic quality of 'good' for autonomous navigation